 An earlier blog posting, "Divide and Conquer", pointed out that as the mass of a molecule or subfragment decreases - the number of possible formulas decreases.
-Because of this principle originally described by Quincy Wu, by using the Excel Add-In and dividing an unknown molecule into smaller subfragments by using our Excel Add-In, we can considerably limit the formulas possible for the whole molecule.
+This idea was originally described by Quincy Wu.
+Based on this concept, by dividing an unknown molecule into smaller subfragments by using our Excel Add-In, we can considerably limit the formulas possible for the whole molecule.

 There is a second factor that should also be taken into consideration.
 Consider a molecule like chloramphenicol (Pubchem CID 5959).
 Chloramphenicol has the formula C11H12Cl2N2O5, which is not very unusual.
 The structure of chloramphenicol has a carbon atom with 2 chlorine atoms at one end and the nitro group at the other end.
 If we consider possible formulas of subfragments of an unknown molecule with an overall formula of C11H12Cl2N2O5, how plausible is the subformula CHNO2Cl2 for a subfragment of mass 128.9384?
 CHNO2Cl2 does not violate any chemical rules (e.g. valence).

 To study this, I divided up 230000 common compounds having masses between 100 and 680 daltons into 4 subgroups of atoms and collected the heavy atom (non-hydrogen atom) compositions and the frequency at which each composition occurred.
 CNO2Cl2 never occurred.
 Logically, as the subfragment mass and number of carbons increase, it becomes much more likely to see a heteroatom combination such as NO2Cl2 in the same part of a molecule.
 For example, the heavy atom composition C11NO2Cl2 in a single subgroup occurred in 539 compounds.
 (An example of a molecule with this subgroup is Pubchem CID 2747401.)

 Overall, there were 10472 different heavy atom compositions found for the subgroups with a mass of 250 Daltons or less.
 The three most common heavy atom compositions were C2 (found in 202407 molecules), CO (found in 187438 molecules), and C3 (found in 183742 molecules).
 Some heavy atom compositions are very rare; 14.9% of the compositions (1560) were each found in only one molecule.